 Where standards are formulated in terms of results to be achieved rather than in terms of technical solutions, a patented technology is indeed only one possible approach to comply with the requirement of the standard.

-But what about so-called “essential patents”, i.e. those patents that would necessarily be infringed when implementing a standard because there are no commercially acceptable, non-infringing alternatives for implementing such standard?
-(Patents are thus essential for a standard when it is not possible at the time of the standardization making-process, to make a product/method which complies with the standard without infringing the IPR on that Patent.).
+However, what about so-called “essential patents”, i.e. those patents that would necessarily be infringed when implementing a standard because there are no commercially acceptable, non-infringing alternatives for implementing such a standard?
+(Patents are thus essential for a standard when it is not possible at the time of the standardization making-process, to make a product/method that complies with the standard without infringing the IPR on that Patent.)

 CEN and CENELEC endorsed the Common Patent Policy adopted by ISO, IEC and ITU.
 CEN-CENELEC Guide 8

 gives guidelines for the implementation of their Common IPR Policy on Patents.